ch4mpy/spring-addons/samples/tutorials/servlet-resource-server/README.md

 return http.build();
 }
 ```
-**Cool, we can now map authorities from any JWT access-token, issued by any OIDC Provider, by just editing a configuration property!**
+**Cool, we can now map authorities from any JWT access token, issued by any OIDC Provider, by just editing a configuration property!**

 #### 3.3.5.
 Restricted End-Point
 To demo **R**ole **B**ased **A**ccess **C**ontrol, we'll edit our `@RestController` to add a new end-point only accessible to users granted with the `NICE` role: